DredCongo/Fortnite---Android-APKs-files/README.md

 # Fortnite---Android-APKs-files

-As the direct links to download change every day, I puted the links to the download button, just click Download to download the apk.
+As the direct links to download change every day, I puted the links to the green download button, just click Download to download the apk.

 |Version|Link|
 |--|--|